Joseph Lister: Medical discourse

 During his life, Lister never wrote any books and was exhausted by the process of writing.
 He considered the meaning of each individual word, which would have meant writing a book both extremely time-consuming and a burden.
-An example of Listers poor communication was placing the reason for his antiseptic treatment at the end of the first antiseptic paper, instead of in the first paper.
-Foremost amongst his biographers to examine Listers writing skills was Joseph Fisher, who pointed to his flatness of expression and his inability to state the obvious, i.e. that he was seeking to prevent putrefaction.
+An example of Lister's poor communication was placing the reason for his antiseptic treatment at the end of the first antiseptic paper, instead of in the first paper.
+Foremost amongst his biographers to examine Lister's writing skills was Joseph Fisher, who pointed to his flatness of expression and his inability to state the obvious, i.e. that he was seeking to prevent putrefaction.
 Fisher wondered if it was simple "stylistic ham-handedness", a statement examined by Connor and Connor in 2008.
 Lister used the Greek word antiseptic to describe his new technique.
 This 1752 term was widely known in the medical community and meant cleaning the wound of dead flesh with an antiseptic fluid.
 Lister's use resulted in confusion for his readers and slowed the adoption of the new technique.
 In 2000, medical historian Michael Worboys stated that his surgical contemporaries reported that "translating his words into action" was difficult.
 Connor and Connor analysed Lister's public and private written and spoken communication to determine if this was true.
 They concluded that Lister was not bad at writing and this was seen in his private letters to his father, describing the textual content as "clear, concise, informative and concrete".
 Although Lister understood the need to remain neutral and objective in his public communication, he struggled to find a suitable ethos that would clearly convey his ideas and that resulted in his writing sounding awkward and unnatural.
 Sir Charles Scott Sherrington attributed Lister's "sobriety of expression" and "self-restrained statements" to his Quaker faith.

-Crowther and Dupree writing on Listers student cohort in 2007 described some of his essays as "turgid".
+Crowther and Dupree writing on Lister's student cohort in 2007 described some of his essays as "turgid".

 Performance perspectives

 In 2013, Worboys revisited Lister's writing, by examing it from three different performance perspectives- antiseptic, surgery and professional.
 Lister published work in antiseptics was written in two ways.
 First, Lister used case histories to illustrate the principles and practice of his clinical studies.
 He published a total of 47 case histories between 1867 and 1877.
-Occasionally he would publish statistics in a before and after scenario to show how antiseptics treatment benefited a patient but believed that case histories were more instructive.
+Occasionally he would publish statistics in a before and after scenario to show how antiseptic treatment benefited a patient but believed that case histories were more instructive.
 Secondly, he used programmatic statements that described the evolution and benefits of his germ theory.
 These were plans that described how a particular antiseptic technique should be applied, for example the 1 in 20 carbolic solution, or how to prepare dressings.